divider

 Visitors who are heading for the Kailash Mansarovar tour need to go through a reputed trekking agency like Namaste Nepal.
 While undertaking the Kailash Mansarovar tour, we suggest you hire an experienced Guide and porter.

-A knowledgeable guide has completed the Kailash Mansarovar tour thousands of times.
+A knowledgeable guide has completed the Kailash Mansarovar Yatra thousands of times.
 They have extensive knowledge of altitude and are skilled in managing altitude sickness in both new visitors and those who are unfamiliar with the condition.
 They know where to stay, when to acclimate, and when to rest.

 An experienced person will be there to monitor your health conditions even if you are traveling in a group.
 They will take appropriate action after determining whether it is an actual symptom of altitude sickness or not.
 If required, they can suggest lowering the speed, staying at a lower altitude, or descending completely after evaluating each person’s symptoms.